 How much of Amsterdam can you actually see with only one day in Amsterdam?
 Here's the itinerary we created and used, from museums to canals to restaurants.

 They say every good thing has to end, and that included our fabulous Rhine River cruise.
-Many of our cruisemates headed straight to the airport but as a world-class city in its own right, we figured Amsterdam deserved at least a little attention before we headed to the City of Lights.
+Many of our shipmates headed straight to the airport but, as a world-class city in its own right, we figured Amsterdam deserved at least a little attention before we headed to the City of Lights.
 Okay, it was only a single day but still, it was better than nothing, right?

-I had seriously pondered this dilemma for months: How much of Amsterdam can a person see in only 24 hours?
-I would hate to leave a place and then discover that we had missed visiting a mega-famous site only after we had flown home, wouldn’t you?
+I had seriously pondered this Amsterdam dilemma for months: How much can a person see in only 24 hours?
+I would hate to leave a place and then discover that we had missed visiting a mega-famous site only after we had flown home, wouldn't you?

 Our day in Amsterdam begins